jonamsalem/scRNA-Seq-Learning/README.md

 `Integration` - Check and Corrects batch effects by identifying shared features across patients, aligning datasets using canonical correlation analysis (CCA), and generating an integrated Seurat object for unbiased clustering and visualization.

 `Doublets` -  detect and remove doublets in single-cell RNA sequencing data.
 Doublets occur when two cells are captured within the same droplet, leading to mixed gene expression profiles.

+`Harmony` - use Harmony to correct batch effects and integrate data from different conditions.